Rebecca Salome Foster: Biography

 The newly married couple lived in New York City.
 In later life, John Foster suffered from alcoholism, lost his friends, and abandoned his family in 1888.
 Foster initially supported herself and her daughters from her pay working for the Presbyterian City Mission Society of New York.
 After John Foster abandoned the family, she wore the black mourning clothes of a widow when in public.
 Her husband died February 11, 1890, and she became a widow in fact.
 He was buried at the gravesite of his parents in Woodlawn Cemetery, The Bronx.

 From the mid-1880s on, Rebecca Foster worked assisting people who were charged and defendants in the New York legal system, especially before they went to trial.
 She was involved with women defendants.
 She became known as a "Tombs Angel" because she ministered to suspects and criminals incarcerated at The New York Halls of Justice and House of Detention ("The Tombs").
 She was one of two women who became notable in this role, the other being Ernestine Schaffner, who also worked on behalf of prisoners from about 1870 until her death in 1903.

 Foster eventually worked on her own as a volunteer with prisoners in the "Tombs".
 Besides ministering to the needs of the incarcerated pending trial, she had gained considerable respect from government officials.
 She acted as an unofficial court investigator and advisor, trying to ascertain the facts of each inmate's case and giving her judgment as to whether the person was innocent or guilty of charges.
 She also worked to support former prisoners in their lives after they were released, taking a role as a kind of ad hoc "probation officer" well before that formal system was established in New York in 1901.

 In later life Rebecca Salome Foster lived as a resident at the Park Avenue Hotel.
-At the age of 54, she was one of at least 14 people who died in the destructive fire there on February 22, 1902.
+At the age of 54, she was one of at least 14 people who died in the fire there on February 22, 1902.